Skip to main content

 Some common use cases include:

-• Building Data Lakes, drastically increasing productivity and usability
+• Building Lakehouse architectur - drastically increasing productivity and usability

-• Data Apps - building complex data processing apps
+• Implementing Data Products - building simple and complex data apps in a Data Mesh approach

 • DWH automation - reading and writing to relational databases via SQL

-• Data Catalog / Data Lineage - Generated automatically from metadata
+• Data Catalog / Data Lineage - generated automatically from metadata and code

-See (docs/Features.md) for a comprehensive list of Smart Data Lake Builder features.
+See Features for a comprehensive list of SDLB features.

 How it works